pesout/Dwarferizer/README.md

 ### String Division
 Due to the expected severity, algorithm may divide the string to several sub-strings.
 When this happen, it's needed to write it to the IC.

-### Compression (Thanks to the Previous Calculation)
+### Compression Process
-Let's summarize, what we have in the IC.
+Let's summarize, what we have in the IC:
+1. How many times was the first method successful including information about transfering between numeral systems;

 **The Dwarferizer isn't ready to use.
 But don't worry, we are coding as fast as possible.**